 When wet rot has affected small, easily accessible, non-support areas, you can typically removes the damaged wood and rebuild it with wood filler.
 Once rebuilt and sealed, your wet wood rot is successfully repaired.
 If the wet wood rot has affected a larger area or an area of wood that is load-bearing, the timber needs to be replaced.

-Repairing dry wood rot
+Can dry wood rot be repaired or treated?

 Dry rot is more difficult to repair than wet rot.
 Because dry rot can spread quickly through wood and even porous masonry, it’s incredibly important to eliminate all stages of dry rot fungus immediately.
 The most effective way to do this is to remove and replace all affected wood, and treat the timber in close proximity with a fungicide.